About heart failure

 - Cardiac blood pool scan (also called nuclear ventriculography) that shows how well the heart pumps blood to the rest of the body

-- Cardiac catheterization using the insertion of a long, thin flexible tube to check blood vessels that supply blood to the heart
+- Cardiac catheterization using the insertion of a long, thin flexible tube to check blood vessels that supply blood to the heart and check the pressures in the heart chambers

 Thanks to advancements in cardiovascular medicine, heart failure can be managed and potentially reversed in some cases.
 This is possible when heart failure is diagnosed early, treated successfully and patients make necessary lifestyle changes.
 These changes can include modifying diet, increasing exercise, reducing alcohol consumption or quitting smoking.